jwiegley/johnwiegley/drafts/drafts.md

 a cataract of white
 that must recede.

-# Why Zen Masters always trying to tell wise things when they are not?

-As a thought experiment, imagine all your life you were perfectly blind and uneducated, kept in a room.
-Suddenly, a cloak is pulled off your head and there you sit, in a dark room, in front of a perfect mirror which is slanted toward you.
-There's a hole in the ceiling.
-The sun is shining through it, onto the mirror, and right into your eyes.

-You hear someone say: This is the sun.
-This is not the sun.
-It is both the sun and not the sun.
-It is neither "not the sun" nor "not not the sun".
-What is that person trying to say?

 # Text

-The shell of the seed is hard, so hard! and there is nothing for it but to be thrust into damp and dark and given patience, water, fertilizer and time.

-I think we are all beautiful souls, but potential within the shell of self and limitation.
-Some will germinate; some fall on stony soil and need relocation.

-Yet how the farmer regards the seed is different from the miller.
-One sees the merit of today’s reality; the other ten or a hundred years further on.

-# Text

 A goodly character can lift the story of a person's life to the rank of literature.

-# Text

-Being too hard on yourself is ego too: measuring yourself harshly against a standard derived from your own understanding.
-The path forward is a free and humble heart, continuously learning and turning toward God and joy.
-“Ego” arises from ideas that ossify into a false sense of reality — whether within or without — and become veils between us and the Loved One.

 # Text